vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 enables this: `sample_gauge_values([buckets], sample_rate)`.

-The complexities involved with providing such functions are that it means there is no longer a strict one-to-one correspondance between input and output events.
+The complexities involved with providing such functions are that it means there is no longer a strict one-to-one correspondence between input and output events.
 Many input events would be summarised to a single output event.

 We would need to think about what would need to be done should